What is the Photo Traffic Enforcement Program?

 In November 2015 and again in January 2018, a traffic study was conducted at several intersections along Pacific Highway (99W) in Tigard.
-The studies considered traffic volume, violation counts, crash data and citizen traffic safety complaints.
-As a result, three intersections are identified as priorities for photo traffic enforcement: 72nd Avenue, Hall Boulevard and Durham Road.
+The studies considered traffic volume, violation counts and crash data.
+As a result, three intersections are identified as priorities for photo traffic enforcement: 72nd Avenue, Hall Boulevard and Durham Road

 How soon will photo traffic enforcement begin in Tigard?

-A milestone in the project was attained on Tuesday, September 25, when Tigard City Council approved a vendor who will be providing the hardware and technology to implement photo traffic enforcement in Tigard.
-A pivotal factor to implementation is the necessary approval from ODOT to install the equipment at the identified intersections along 99W in Tigard.
+Engineering studies coupled with significant other design and permitting processes are required.
+A pivotal factor to implementation is the necessary approval from ODOT to install the equipment at the identified intersections along Pacific Highway (99W) in Tigard.
 Once approval is granted by ODOT, installation of the equipment will begin.
-The projected start date is mid-January 2019.
+Drivers can likely expect to see installation begin in spring 2019.
 There will be an initial 30-day period when warnings will be issued.
 After the 30-day warning period, citations will be issued to violators.